 - 1 teaspoon pure vanilla extract

-- Add the ingredients in the order listed above to a high-speed blender (such as a Vitamix) and process on high speed for about 1 minute, or until all ingredients are well blended.
+- Add the ingredients in the order listed above and process on high speed for about 1 minute, or until all ingredients are well blended.
 Drink chilled.

 Place the coconut can in the refrigerator for 5 hours or the freezer for 1 hour.
 Remove the chilled can and then flip the can upside down.
 The liquid coconut milk (the part that doesn’t harden) will now be at the top of the can; pour the liquid off and save for another use.
 Spoon out the hardened coconut cream and measure 1/4 cup for the smoothie recipe.

-P.S.
-If you love the Cranberry Smoothie recipe be sure to check out the Cranberry Kale Cooler recipe by my friends Jadah and Jen over at Simple Green Smoothies!
-And if you are thirsting for a more spirited cranberry sipper, try my Cranberry-Pomegranate Cocktail.
+If you love the Cranberry Smoothie recipe but thirsting for a more spirited cranberry sipper, try my Cranberry-Pomegranate Cocktail.